 - “The Checklist Manifesto: How To Get Things Right” by Atul Gawande

 Time management memes

-Now that we understand what is time management and how important it is it might seem stress full tu to understand all these steps.
-To break the tension a little and to instill some humour back here are some of our favourite time management memes.
+Now that we understand what is time management and how important it is, it might seem stress full to understand all these steps.
+To break the tension a little and to instill some humor back here are some of our favorite time management memes.